oottppxx/enigma2/plugins/README.md

   shell with access to the Enigma2 runtime environment, so small (or not so small) snippets of code can be tested and experimented with while avoiding crashes.

+* SnackBar is a trivial plugin that invokes the seek bar; apparently it's required as some distros have invoking the seek bar broken via hotkey.

 * Subway is a plugin to display subscription info, if the service supports it.

 Plugin release versions have 3 fields, major.minor.update, the major and minor